 Red Bull is a master of building relationships with customers.
-And they have mastered the art of events.
+They have mastered the art of events.
 The influence of these events on contemporary society is difficult to overestimate.
 These meetups may strongly contribute to building and maintaining client relationships.
-The following article presents some examples of event campaigns that stuck so deeply into the memory of the target group that they have the potential to become icons of pop culture.
+The following article presents some examples of event campaigns that stuck so deep into the memory of the target group that they have the potential to become icons of pop culture.

 In spite of the fact that the examples under scrutiny come from the cosmetics and energy beverages industry, they provide valuable lessons concerning all event marketing projects.
 These guidelines concern the personal nature of the interaction.

 Only if you interact with your target group naturally are you able to develop a valuable relationship that makes outreach for new business opportunities a lot easier.
 The following article discusses various aspects of event marketing in relation to customer relationship management.

 Building and maintaining client relationships Red Bull style

 What is Red Bull?
 Is it only an overpriced, overhyped, sugar-loaded carbonated energy drink?
 No!
 Red Bull is a well-recognized brand known worldwide by thousands of its fans.
 Red Bull is a sports supporter.
 Red Bull is a lifestyle.